zuozhenggh/learning-library/oci-library/qloudable/OCI_Quick_Start/OCI_Quick_Start.md

 7. In the Boot Volume Details window Click **Create Instance:**

 - **Name your instance**: Enter a name
-- **Choose an operating system or image source**: use Latest Oracle Linux available.
+- **Choose an operating system or image source**: Leave as is (It should show the boot volume of the terminated instance)

 - **Availability Domain**: Select availability domain

 **NOTE :** Boot Volume field is set to BOOT VOLUME and to the boot volume you detached from the original Instance.